-OnePlus Boxing Week sale offers up to $1,200 off OP Open with trade-in
+OnePlus Boxing Week sale offers up to $1,200 off OnePlus Open with trade-in

 OnePlus has an assortment of deals available for Boxing Week.
-The China-based company is offering promotions on smartphones, tablets, earbuds and most importantly, you can get up to the OnePlus Open $1,000 off.
+The China-based company is offering promotions on smartphones, tablets, earbuds and most notably, the OnePlus Open for $1,000 off.

 Starting with the OnePlus Open, when you trade in a device, you’ll get a guaranteed $300 off.
-However, if you trade in a device like the Samsung Galaxy Z Fold 5, or iPhone 14 Pro you’ll get more than $1,000 off.
+However, if you trade in a device like the Galaxy Z Fold 5 or iPhone 14 Pro you’ll get more than $1,000 off.

 - OnePlus 11 5G: now $899.99, was $999.99